To know Jesus Christ and make him known

 Welcome, and thank you for visiting our Church online.

 This is a website for the three parishes in our benefice - Boughton with Dunkirk, Hernhill and Graveney with Goodnestone.
 We work together to highlight the wide variety of worship, fellowship and service opportunities available.
-Please feel free to read more about our churches on this site, or come in for a visit.
+Please feel free to read more about our churches on this site, and come in for a visit as soon as we are able to open more freely.
 We would love to greet you and share with you our love for Jesus Christ and for you, our neighbour.

 Your buildings, here for you to use and enjoy

 These church buildings have been at the centre of village communities for centuries, and are a sign that God is present in life here.
-They are a natural focus for special times in our lives, available to and welcoming for all.
+They are a natural focus for special times in our lives, normally available to and welcoming for all.
+They are currently closed but we look forward to the day when we can share in their glory.

 They are much more than just much loved historic monuments.
 They are holy places where Christians have worshipped for a thousand years.